HomePlaysHamlet → Famous Quotes

 Analysis

-The deeper irony is that Polonius himself is almost incapable of following his own advice.
-He spies on his son via a hired agent, forces his daughter into a trap designed to expose Hamlet, dispenses counsel to the King based on whatever theory will most flatter his own intelligence, and ultimately dies behind a tapestry while eavesdropping.
-Shakespeare places the play's most famous statement of authenticity in the mouth of its most systematic hypocrite.
-The result is not that the advice is wrong, but that it is impossible in a court like Elsinore.
+The deeper irony is that Polonius cannot follow his own counsel.
+He spies on his son through a hired agent, baits a trap with his daughter, and dies eavesdropping behind a tapestry.
+Shakespeare hands the play's most famous statement of sincerity to its most systematic hypocrite — not to disprove the advice, but to show how impossible it is in a court like Elsinore.

-Something is rotten in the state of Denmark Act 1, Scene 4 · Spoken by Marcellus
+Something is rotten in the state of Denmark Act 1, Scene 4 · Marcellus

 Something is rotten in the state of Denmark.